the-events-calendar/the-events-calendar/readme.txt

 = [6.0.1] TBD =

 * Tweak - Add some helpful knowledgebase article links to the CSV import screen.
 [TEC-4353]
+* Tweak - Add an event property for if the event is currently happening.
+[TBD]

 = [6.0.0] 2022-0X-XX =